dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 our website should follow that preference.

-Stepping back to `revert`, recall that it resets to the "user agent set value", meaning it resets a CSS property to the default
+Stepping back to `revert`, recall that it resets to the "user agent set value", meaning it resets a CSS property to its default
 _after taking the user-agent stylesheet into account_.

 We can demonstrate the difference with `initial` using the `div` example: